modal-inria/MixtComp/MixtComp/docs/error.md

 MixtureComposer::initializeLatent, problem with observation i, impossible to initialize latent values.
 Individual is too different from rest of population and has too many latent variables (for example, missing values).
 ```

 **Solution:** It can happen in the case of a *Multinomial* model with a rare modality (modality with a low frequency comparing to the number of individuals).
-Increasing *nInitPerClass* or refactorizing modalities can solve this problem .
+Increasing *nInitPerClass* or refactoring modalities can solve this problem .

 ## Empty class